Bike Size Charts

 - More than one customer found assembly to be easy and straightforward.

-- The Redux presented good value, as regards the quality of components.
+- The Redux presents a good value, as regards the quality of components.

 - Fittings and eyelets are provided for ample racks and fenders.

-- Internal cabling kept things clean and neat.
+- Internal cabling keeps things clean and neat.

 6 reasons not to buy